 Restricted to radio-television-film majors.
 Study of the art of cinematography beyond the basic principles of camera and lighting.
 Group production of short films to explore the cinematic tools used to create an overall visual approach to storytelling.
 Examination of film genre, color, texture, lens continuity, aspect ratio, and practical on set strategies and challenges.
 Three lecture hours and three laboratory hours a week for one semester.
 Radio-Television-Film 368 (Topic: Advanced Cinematography) and 368D may not both be counted.
-Prerequisite: Radio-Television-Film 343 (Topic 1), 343D, or 368 (Topic 2).
+Prerequisite: Radio-Television-Film 343 or 343D.